delfick/strcs/docs/strcs/features/meta.rst

 Finally, the ability to retrieve information from a meta may also be based on deeply nested patterns.

-.. note: The retrieve_one method also takes zero or more patterns
+.. note:: The retrieve_one method also takes zero or more patterns

 For example: